MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 ## Update a specific brand

-The [update a brand](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Update-Brand) API lets you search for the details of a brand in the custom Brands model for the specified account using the brand ID.
+The [update a brand](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Update-Brand) request lets you search for the details of a brand in the custom Brands model for the specified account using the brand ID.

 ### Example response

-The response provides the updated information on the brand that you updated following the format of the example below.

 ```json
 {